- Specialty Peritoneal Mesothelioma

-“Our results—when you look at the data across the country as well as internationally—are excellent.
+“Our results — when you look at the data across the country as well as internationally — are excellent.
 I’ve probably done 250 of these in my career, so we know what problems to potentially expect and how to take care of them.
-That’s really where the experience comes into play.” — Dr. Goodman.
+That’s really where the experience comes into play.”

 Notable Work by Dr. Goodman

-Dr. David Goodman is renowned for his book ‘Regional Therapeutics for Advanced Malignancies’, a short guide to the treatment of cancer around the body, including peritoneal diseases.
+Dr. Goodman is the author of the book ‘Regional Therapeutics for Advanced Malignancies’, a short guide to the treatment of cancer around the body, including peritoneal diseases.
 It’s the most comprehensive guide available regarding therapeutic technologies for treating rare and advanced cancers by their disease locations.

-Dr. Goodman’s book ‘Regional Therapeutics for Advanced Malignancies’ is taught in medical schools, helping the next generation of specialized oncologists understand rare and aggressive cancers.
-It’s also widely recognized as a handbook and guide for existing medical professionals to help improve patient treatment.
+Dr. Goodman’s book, “Regional Therapeutics for Advanced Malignancies,” is used in medical schools to help the next generation of specialized oncologists understand rare and aggressive cancers.
+It is also widely recognized as a handbook and guide for existing medical professionals to help improve patient treatment.

-Dr. Goodman’s goal is to give each of his patients the chance to live a longer, pain-free life.
-He believes that the HIPEC procedure can do this—especially in comparison to other peritoneal mesothelioma treatments.
+Dr. Goodman’s goal is to give his patients the chance to live longer, pain-free lives.
+He believes that cytoreduction with HIPEC can help accomplish this goal — especially in comparison to other peritoneal mesothelioma treatments.

-Dr. Goodman says that patients need to prepare themselves for the feeling of fatigue throughout their extensive recovery.
-Bleeding and infections are two of the most common issues that can happen after the procedure, and while the risk of complications is higher than with other operations, as are the results.
+Dr. Goodman says that patients must prepare themselves for fatigue throughout their extensive recovery.
+Bleeding and infections are two of the most common issues that can occur after the procedure, and the risk of complications is higher than with other surgeries.